Indian cricket team in England in 1932: Other matches

-India played in thirteen minor matches against a variety of opponents, travelling as far north as Elgin for one match.
+India played in thirteen minor matches against several opponents, travelling as far north as Elgin for one match.
 Fifteen minor matches had been scheduled but two, in Aldershot and Sunderland, were completely lost to bad weather.
 The latter of those was a match against Durham, then a member of the Minor Counties Cricket Championship.
 India played against four other minor counties.

 They lost only one of the minor matches, conceding a surprisingly heavy defeat at West Park, West Bridgford in a two-day match against Sir Julien Cahn's XI by an innings and 26 runs.
 Apart from Cahn himself, his team was near enough county strength.
 It included Walter Robins, Denijs Morkel, Len Richmond and George Heane.

 Aftermath

 Wisden summarised the tour as one of "immense value to the Indians themselves who, about the middle of the summer, were fifty per cent better than when they arrived, and the lessons they learned will no doubt be passed on to the Indian cricketers of the future".
 India's next Test match in December 1933, their first at home, was against England to commence a three-match series which England won 2–0.
 Nayudu and Jardine were again the team captains.